SupeR19902/x720/README.md

 #PrimarySlave=true
 ```

-If you use ActiveBackup you can add your Wifi if you want to...
+Very optional!!!
+If you use ActiveBackup you can add your Wifi if you want to... (failover to wifi if lan cables are pulled)

 sudo nano /etc/systemd/network/20-bond0-add-wifi.network